 General Education Requirements Credits Semester Taken Prerequisites

-American Institutions: (2 courses, one must be HIST)
+American Institutions: (2 courses, one must be HIST) ·

 HIST 120, 121, POLS 135, 136, 137 6

 Communications:

 ENGL 101 3 ENGL 30 or appropriate placement test score

 ENGL 102 3 ENGL 101

 SPDR 100 or SPDR 102 3 ENGL 30 or appropriate placement test score

-Mathematics:
+Mathematics: -

 MATH 119: College Mathematics or higher 3 MATH 110 or appropriate placement test score

-Humanities: (3 courses, 3 areas of study, 1 course must be Lit. o r Phil.)
+Humanifies: (3 courses, 3 areas of study, 1 course must be Life or Phil.)

 Art History or ART 108 3

 Foreign Language 101 or higher or SIGN 101 or 102 3-5

 HUMN 3

+3

-Literature 3 See Courses section of this catalog for individual
+MSCM 112 3 See Courses section of this catalog for individual

-MSCM 112 3 course prerequisites.

-MUSI 108, 116 or 160 3 Course prerequisites.
+MUSI 108, 116 or 160 3 course prerequisites.

-PHIL 3
+PHI 3

-SPDR 103, 104, 106, 112, 114, 128, 133 or 228 3
+SPDR 103 104 106 112 114 128 or 133 3

 HIST/HUMN 133 or 134 3

-Natural Sciences: (2 courses, 1 Biological and 1 Physical)
+Natural Sciences: (2 courses 1 Biological and 1 Physical) U

-BIOL (Must include laboratory) 5 See Courses section of this catalog for individual
+BIOL (Must include laboratory) 5

+CHEM GEOG GEOL PHYS or PHSC 5 See Courses section of this catalog for individual

-CHEM, GEOG, GEOL (excluding GEOL 225), or PHYS (Must include laboratory) 4-5 course prerequisites.
+(Must include laboratory) 4-5 course prerequisites.

-Social Sciences: (2 courses, 2 areas of study) '
+(index incident adoratory)

 ANTH 3

-ECON 3
+FCON 3

-GEOG (excluding 104,110 and GIS Courses) 3
+GEOG (excluding 104 110 and GIS Courses) 3

 HIST 3 See Courses section of this catalog for individual

-POLS 3 course prerequisites.
+POLS 3 course prerequisites

 PSYC 3

 SOCI 3

 SOSC 3

 Total General Education Courses 42

 Education

 EDUC 200 Foundations of Education 3 ENGL 101

 EDUC 201 Teaching Profession with Field Experience 3 ENGL 101

-EDUC 270 Educational Psychology 3 PSYC 140
+EDUC 201 Educational Psychology 3 PSYC 140

 EDUC 280 Technology for Teachers 3 ENGL 101

-Electives: (courses must be numbered 100 or higher) Working closely with both campus advisors and MCC education faculty is imperative when selecting electives.
-Electives will vary based on transfer institution and 4 year degree plan.
-Additionally there are elective courses that will be extremely beneficial for passing the C-BASE exam.
-8
+Electives: (courses must be numbered 100 or higher) 0

+Working closely with both campus advisors and MCC education faculty is

+imperative when selecting electives.
+Electives will vary based on transfer •

+institution and 4 year degree plan.
+Additionally there are elective courses that 8

+will be extremely beneficial for passing the C-BASE exam.

 (EDUC 285 Education of Exceptional Learners can be used as an elective.)

 Total Credit Hours Required 62

-- All courses must be at least 100 level or higher - Courses can only be used once to meet degree requirements Students must complete a Writing Intensive course AND either a Human Diversity course or Learning Community as part of the General Education Requirements - Students must achieve a minimum GPA of 2.5 - Students must achieve minimum scores of 235 on each section of the C-BASE - We recognize that four-year transfer institutions may have additional requirements including higher GPA, higher C-BASE scores, or additional courses that could be taken at the community college level.
+• All courses must be at least 100 level or higher

+· Courses can only be used once to meet degree requirements

+Students must complete a Writing Intensive course AND either a Human Diversity course or Learning Community as part of the degree Requirements.

+• Students must achieve a minimum GPA of 2.5

+· Students must achieve minimum scores of 235 on each section of the C-BASE

+• We recognize that four-year transfer institutions may have additional requirements including higher GPA, higher C-BASE scores, or additional courses that could be taken at the community college level.
 Students are encouraged to work closely with an advisor from the receiving institution so that they may understand and prepare to meet all entrance requirements.